muellerjohannes/muellerjohannes.github.io/_pages/random_stuff.md

 author_profile: true
 ---

-If nothing's here today, you might check tomorrow again ;)
+If nothing's here today, you can check tomorrow again ;)